Plenary Speakers

 Anthony A. Hyman

-Max Planck Institute of Biochemistry, Martinsried, Germany
+Max Planck Institute of Molecular Cell Biology and Genetics, Dresden, Germany

 Anthony A. Hyman has made significant contributions to molecular and cell biology, particularly in understanding the mechanisms of cell division and cell compartmentalization.
 Perhaps his two most notable achievements include utilizing RNA interference to map various cytoplasmic processes and discovering that compartments in cells can form via phase separation.
 His expansive body of work has also illuminated fundamental interworkings of protein complexes and cellular structures like the mitotic spindle, centrioles, and P granules.
 Currently his research is aimed at exploring how phase separation of intrinsically disordered proteins may drive neurodegenerative diseases including ALS.